EntySec/CamRaptor/README.md

 # CamRaptor

-CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain camera credentials.
+CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain network camera credentials.

 ## Features